AlecSchro13/FavoriteBand-Project2/README.md

 # Description
 <p>&nbsp;</p>
  When the user opens the deployed app they are greeted with a sign up/login page for the user to create an account.
-Afterwards the pages are for the user to go ahead and add music and artist they like.
+On the navigation bar, the user has the options to search a specific artist, album or song of their choice.
+Once the search has been populated the user has the option to add that to their personal dashboard.
+On the dashboard for each profile, the added searches are saved as the users favorite, whether its an artist album or both.
  <br>
  <br>